Control of asbestos

 New advice was published by the Department for Education in 2012: to see it, visit: this web page.

 Employers' duties to control asbestos

-A specific duty on employers to manage the risks from asbestos in buildings is contained in the Control of Asbestos Regulations 2006, which require employers to:
+A specific duty on employers to manage the risks from asbestos in buildings is contained in the Control of Asbestos Regulations 2012 and The Control of Asbestos Regulations (Northern Ireland) 2012, which require employers to:

 inspect the workplace to check for asbestos and the condition it is in